-Apart from the main article below, entitled The Experience of God, this subsection features on separate pages articles showing how the transcendent and incomprehensible God can be experienced in normal human experience for those who have the eyes to see.
+Apart from the main article below, entitled The Experience of God, this section features on separate pages articles showing how the transcendent and incomprehensible God can be experienced in life for those who have the eyes to see.

 The Experience of God